bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 the parameters. `_calc_haversine_dist_vectorized` returns a numpy array which is zero-copied into an arrow array that DuckDB expects.

-As for the performance, here's what we get:
+And for the performance, here's what we get:

 ![chart](/assets/images/duckdb_numba_udfs/vec_numba.svg)

-A near 9X improvement!
+A near 9X improvement with the vectorized version taking 2.998 seconds!

 ## Comparison with Rust-based UDFs

 I've [previously detailed](https://bnm3k.github.io/blog/rust-duckdb-py-udf) how one can implement such vectorized UDFs in Rust and invoke them via FFI.
-If you know enough Rust, the hardest part at least for me is setting up and configuring maturin and pyO3 (aka the build and integration steps) plus making sure I can import the package in Python (environment stuff).
-Writing the function should be quite fast:
+If you know enough Rust, the hardest part at least for me is setting up and configuring maturin and pyO3 (aka the build and integration steps), plus making sure I can import the package in Python (environment stuff).
+Writing the function should be quite straight-forward:

 ```rust
 // imports ...